How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 • Multimodal validation: A second LLM checks whether the answer is substantively justifiable.

-The goal: No hallucinations.
+The commitment: Zero hallucinations.

 Internal Challenges: Expectations, Misunderstandings, Architecture